enzo-project/enzo-dev/doc/manual/source/parameters/cooling.rst

     (Metal_Density) and two additional metal fields (Z_Field1 and Z_Field2).
 Acceptable values are 1 or 0, Default: 0 (off).
 ``ThreeBodyRate`` (external)
-    Which Three Body rate should be used for H2 formation: 0 = Abel, Bryan, Norman 2002, 1 = PSS83, 2= CW83, 3 = FH07, 4= G08.
+    Which Three Body rate should be used for H2 formation?: 0 = Abel, Bryan, Norman 2002, 1 = PSS83, 2= CW83, 3 = FH07, 4= G08.
 (Turk et al 2011 covers these)
 ``CIECooling`` (external)
-    Should CIE (Ripamonti & Abel 2004) cooling be included at high densities ``H2OpticalDepthApproximation`` (external)
+    Should CIE (Ripamonti & Abel 2004) cooling be included at high densities?
+``H2OpticalDepthApproximation`` (external)
-    Should the H2 cooling be attenuated (RA04) ``H2FormationOnDust`` (external)
+    Should the H2 cooling be attenuated (RA04)?
+``H2FormationOnDust`` (external)
     Turns on H2 formation on dust grains and gas-grain heat transfer following Omukai (2000).
 Default: 0 (OFF) ``NumberOfDustTemperatureBins`` (external)